 Q: I Have Heard Of The Button Breast Lift Operation.
 What Is That About?

 A: The button breast lift is an operation that accomplishes the lift, with or without an implant, using a scar around the areola and a transverse scar.
 There is no vertical scar.
 We have been using this operation since 1993 and much more commonly for the last three years.
 In my experience, it is very good for many patients as the absence of a vertical scar really improves the post-op appearance.
 Also, the option of a small breast implant is attractive for many patients.
 Patients generally qualify for this operation by having enough sag, such that the top of the areola is at or below the inframammary fold.
 We have been very happy with the post-op results with this operation and recommend it for most breast lift patients.
 It has also proven to be very long lasting.

 Q: I Have Heard Of The Biggs-Graff Operation.
 What Is That About?

 A: Surgeon Dr. Thomas Biggs of Houston, one of my professors during residency, popularized an operation invented by Dr. Graff of Brazil that involves moving some of the bottom pole tissue up behind the nipple and securing it there with a strap of the pectoral muscle.
 This results in a short vertical scar and no transverse scar results.
 In our experience, this is the best breast lift operation for people who don’t need an implant and who have a bulky lower breast that remits itself to being repositioned upward.
 Also, this operation lasts much longer than some other types of breast lifts.

 Recovering From Your Breast Lift

 After your procedure, you can expect to experience some swelling and bruising.
-You will wear a surgical bra or an elastic bandage for the first couple of days and may experience some discomfort.
+You will wear a surgical bra or an elastic bandage for the first couple of days of recovery and may experience some discomfort.
 After your surgical bra or elastic bandage is removed, you will wear a soft bra to support your breasts for three to four weeks.